PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ```

-This tells us that there is an available Pending Match at this point for player 3 with skill level 17.
+This tells us that there is an available Pending Match at this point for player 3 (by the "playId" and "skill" returned).

-If player 3 were to have submitted the *FindPendingMatchesRequest* at 12 seconds he'd get a similar *FindPendingMatchesResponse* but showing an available Pending Match for player 1 at skill level 20.
+If player 3 were to have submitted the *FindPendingMatchesRequest* at 12 seconds he'd get a similar *FindPendingMatchesResponse* but showing an available Pending Match for player 1.

 *3.* However, if player 3 submitted a *FindPendingMatchesRequest* at 22 secs - that is, into the 3rd Threshold period for Percent skill-level matching - the response would show no possible Pending Matches, that is, empty: